-Table 47: Summary of uMhlathuze Settlement Hierarchy
+Table 46: Summary of uMhlathuze Settlement Hierarchy

-PRI MARY SETTLEMENTS RICHARDS BAY AND EMPANGENI 0 0 0 0 CONDARY AND TERTIARY TLEMENTS ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND FELIXTON 0 0 communities with basic comment facilities are obtained from the pr vailable at these locations, and therefore provide their resident rcial and recreational facilities.
-More specialized services and PEF RI-URBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI 0 0 0 0 activities; Continuous infill-devel infrastructure (individual connect and lack of community services.
-In-situ rural housing projects not ne Opportunities for formalization for ation; small stands not necessarily able to support agricultural opment takes place; pressure for connections to municipal tions) and possible health impacts as a result of over-crowding ecessarily viable as a result of high densities. some of these areas. on municipal land but limitations exist on Ingonyama Trust Board ote : The Mandlazini and Mzingazi c he process of formalization) area, albeit considered part of the Richards Bay formal area, are OP PORTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL 0 0 Characterized by good accessibi Potential to provide services and lity but very limited development economic opportunities. economic opportunities to surrounding hinterland RUI RAL SETTLEMENTS DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS 0 0 0 Identified in line with the uMhlathu Accessible locations for communi Specific planning and developme are to be encouraged at these ne ty services and infrastructure. ent interventions are required to identify community services that SC ATTERED SETTLEMENT 0 Remainder of the Municipal Area nousing projects if not too far removed from Secondary or Rural
+PRIMARY SETTLEMENTS

+RICHARDS BAY AND EMPANGENI

+- Centres of employment, industrial and commercial activity. - Continue to serve as main municipal administrative centres. - Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - A range of specialized services and facilities are available to a larger hinterland.

+SECONDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND FELIXTON

+- Formalized towns, mainly residential in nature. - Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.
+More specialized services and facilities are obtained from the primary settlements. - o Opportunity to formalize better employment opportunities at all secondary settlements.

+PERI-URBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI

+- Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services. - In-situ rural housing projects not necessarily viable as a result of high densities. - Opportunities for formalization for some of these areas. - Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) land.

+(Note: The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the process of formalization)

+OPPORTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL

+- o Characterized by good accessibility but very limited development economic opportunities. - o Potential to provide services and economic opportunities to surrounding hinterland

+RURAL SETTLEMENTS DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS

+- $\circ$ $\;$ Identified in line with the uMhlathuze Rural Housing Projects. - Accessible locations for community services and infrastructure. - Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.

+SCATTERED SETTLEMENT

+- Remainder of the Municipal Area. - Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.